Dave Brubeck: College success

 In June 1954, Brubeck released Jazz Goes to College, with double bassist Bob Bates and drummer Joe Dodge.
 The album is a compilation of the quartet's visits to three colleges: Oberlin College, University of Michigan, and University of Cincinnati, and features seven songs, two of which were written by Brubeck and Desmond.
 "Balcony Rock", the opening song on the album, was noted for its timing and uneven tonalities, themes that would be explored by Brubeck later.

 Brubeck was featured on the cover of Time in November 1954, the second jazz musician to be featured, following Louis Armstrong in February 1949.
 Brubeck personally found this acclaim embarrassing, since he considered Duke Ellington more deserving and was convinced that he had been favored as a white man.
-In one encounter with Ellington, he knocked on the door of Brubeck's hotel room to show him the cover; Brubeck's response was, "It should have been you."
+When Ellington knocked on the door of Brubeck's hotel room to show him the cover, Brubeck's response was, "It should have been you."

 Early bassists for the group included Ron Crotty, Bates, and Bates's brother Norman; Lloyd Davis and Dodge held the drum chair.
 In 1956, Brubeck hired drummer Joe Morello, who had been working with pianist Marian McPartland; Morello's presence made possible the rhythmic experiments that were to come.

 In 1958, African-American bassist Eugene Wright joined for the group's Department of State tour of Europe and Asia.
-The group visited Poland, Turkey, India, Ceylon, Pakistan, Iran and Iraq on behalf of the Department of State.
-They spent two weeks in Poland, giving thirteen concerts and visiting with Polish musicians and citizens as part of the People-to-People program.
+The group visited Poland, Turkey, India, Ceylon, Pakistan, Iran, and Iraq on behalf of the Department of State.
+They spent two weeks in Poland, giving 13 concerts and visiting with Polish musicians and citizens as part of the People-to-People program.
 Wright became a permanent member in 1959, finishing the "classic era" of the quartet's personnel.
 During this time, Brubeck was strongly supportive of Wright's inclusion in the band, and reportedly canceled several concerts when the club owners or hall managers objected to presenting an integrated band.
 He also canceled a television appearance when he found out that the producers intended to keep Wright off-camera.
 In January 1960, he canceled a 25-date tour of colleges and universities in the American South because 22 of the schools refused to allow Wright to perform.